Who Can Submit an Abstract?

 What Kind of Educational Scholarship Work Can I Submit?

-Abstract submissions are welcomed in areas of educational scholarship including:
+In summary, abstract submissions are welcomed in areas of educational scholarship including:

 - Content development